thierr26/thierr26_personal_notes_sphinx_sources/source/debian_base_install.rst

 blocked, soft blocked) of the wireless devices.
 The rfkill package makes that possible::

-  apt-get install rfkill # As root
+  apt-get install rfkill # As root.

 Check the statuses with::